 The easiest way to get to Museo Cementerio San Pedro is by using the Medellín Metro.
 To get there you would take Line A of the metro to the Hospital metro station.
 The cemetery is located less than a five-minute walk from the metro station.

-An alternate way to get to the cemetery is via a taxi or Uber from your location.
-Every taxi and Uber driver in Medellín knows where Museo Cementerio San Pedro is located.
+An alternate way to get to the cemetery is via a taxi from your location.
+Every taxi driver in Medellín knows where Museo Cementerio San Pedro is located.
 And it is relatively easy to catch a taxi outside the cemetery to return.

 Address: Carrera 51 # 68-68, Medellín